2Abendsegler/GClh/README.md

 Is free of charge and without any advertising.

-The tool is developed in Javascript and can be used with the script manager Tampermonkey under Firefox, Google Chrome, Opera, Microsoft Edge, Vivaldi und Safari.
+The tool is developed in Javascript and can be used with the script manager Tampermonkey under Firefox, Google Chrome, Safari, Opera, Microsoft Edge und Vivaldi.

 [Here](https://github.com/2Abendsegler/GClh/blob/master/docu/overview_screenshots.md#readme) are some screenshots of www.geocaching.com with *GC little helper II* activated.